Mohamed-js/sportive-atef/README.md

 # Sportive - Capstone project

-View articles, categories, create articles and vote them up!
+A site where you can view articles, categories, create articles and vote them up!

 ### Screenshot
 ![screenshot](screenshot.png)